Akamai mPulse vs Armo

 What is this tool?

-ARMO is a Kubernetes-native security platform for threat detection.
+ARMO is a Kubernetes-native security platform for runtime threat detection and API security monitoring.

 How much does it cost?